Study economics and management: Individual. Interactive. Involved.

 Are you wondering what lies behind economic policy?
 Or how Professor Staffelbach lectures?
 Or maybe if the math is feasible?
 Then simply attend a lecture!
 This is possible in almost all lectures.
 A short registration by e-mail to the lecturer is sufficient.

-The timetable and various sample curricula can be found on the course page (available only in German).
+The timetable and various sample curricula can be found on the course page (information available for master course).

 A Bachelor's degree requires a total of 180 credits.
 The standard period of study is six semesters.
 Part-time studies are also possible.
 The Bachelor's programme consists of an orientation level, the main study period and a written term paper in the main study period.
 The programme is completed either with a bachelor thesis or by the choice of further courses.